haimbilia/BuyHub/readme.txt

     => 064982 - When admin use "mark as buyer " functionality for affiliate user.
     => 064981 - Mark as buyer Warning popup message is not correct => 064957 - The seller gets directed to the catalog page after adding the inventory from marketplace products.
+    => 064940 - Plugins edit permissions not working.

 UAT points: